Speech in Noisy Environments (SPINE) Training Audio

 The 2000 Speech in Noisy Environments Evaluation (SPINE1) was a first attempt to assess the state of the art and practice in speech recognition technology in noisy military environments and to exchange information on innovative speech recognition technology in the context of fully implemented systems that perform realistic tasks.
 It was intended to be of interest to all university, industrial and commercial speech system developers working on the problem of robust speech recognition.
 The evaluation gave participants the opportunity to participate in a flexible evaluation, suited to development needs and abilities.

 The SPINE1 evaluation focused on the task of transcribing speech produced in noisy environments with emphasis on noisy military environments.
 The evaluation was designed to promote research progress in this area, to provide the opportunity for participants to try out new ideas for developing robust speech recognition systems that were of both scientific and practical interest, and to measure the performance of this technology.

 This work was sponsored in part by National Science Foundation Grant No. IIS-9982201.

-The speech data consists of conversations between two communicators working on a collaborative, Battleship-like task in which they seek and shoot at targets (ARCON Communicability Exercise, ACE).
-Participants may talk freely, but the total vocabulary used is fairly limited.
-Each person is seated in a sound chamber in which a previously recorded military background noise environment is accurately reproduced.
-The participants use handsets and transmission channels that are resident to the particular environment.
+The speech data consists of conversations between two communicators working on a collaborative battleship-like task in which they seek and shoot at targets (ARCON Communicability Exercise, ACE).
+Participants could talk freely, but the total vocabulary used was fairly limited.
+Each person was seated in a sound chamber in which a previously recorded military background noise environment was accurately reproduced.
+The participants used handsets and transmission channels that were resident to the particular environment.